Do Go On - 342 - Grace O'Malley ; The Pirate Queen of Ireland

 If I were you, I'd give me a lot of money.

-but then you said they were just little ships.
+Like I was initially picturing bigger ships, but then you said they were just little ships.

-So then I overcorrected and went too small.
+I over cracked it, went too small.

 Yeah.